 When the person reasonably believes it necessary to prevent the commission of arson or a felony by force and violence by the trespasser.

-Yes, without a permit.
+Yes, without a license.
 However, local governments can prohibit open carry for persons who do not have an Oregon concealed handgun license and are carrying a loaded handgun in public places (inside of vehicles are considered public places).
 For instance, the cities of Portland, Beaverton, Tigard, Oregon City, Salem and Independence, plus the entirety of Multnomah County, prohibit open carry of loaded firearms.
 All public buildings are off-limits for those that open carry without an Oregon concealed handgun license.

-Oregon follows a shall-issue permit policy.
+Oregon follows a shall-issue license policy.

 Minimum Age for Concealed Carry?